 Adventure is something I talk about a lot.
 But when I talk and write about adventure, I don’t necessarily mean physical experiences like flying, mountain climbing or explorations to polar ice caps.

-I’ve been a pilot for over 20 years, and I’ve had many physical adventures—from wreck diving in the South Pacific and climbing mountains to flying relief supplies into conflict zones in Africa and traveling to the edges of space.
+I’ve been a pilot for almost 30 years, and I’ve had many physical adventures—from wreck diving in the South Pacific and climbing mountains to flying relief supplies into conflict zones in Africa and traveling to the edges of space.
 But adventure is much bigger than all that.
 It’s what happens any time you step out of what’s known and comfortable into new and uncharted territory, where nothing is known, but anything is possible.

 Adventure is starting a new business, adjusting to unexpected life changes, or surviving uncertainty in a challenging circumstances and times.
 Adventure is what I do whenever I try to explore a complex topic from a new and different angle, or explore life through someone else’s eyes.
 In short, adventure is embracing change, learning, and new ways of looking at or experiencing the world.